minettekaum/text_to_speech/tutorial.md

    pnpm run dev
    ```

-The forntend is done with sveltekit and it has three parts:
+The frontend is done with SvelteKit, and it has three parts:

 1. **Main Page (`src/routes/+page.svelte`):**
    - Entry point of the application